TheTexta/obsidian-main/Chemistry/anion.md

-A negatively charged [[Ion]].
+A negatively charged [[ion]].
 Meaning an ion with more electrons than neutral.